 - i.
-A record of excellence in teaching or other comparable activity appropriate for the unit, including, where applicable, a record of participation on thesis and/or dissertation committees, and as major professor for undergraduate research/theses and/or master's and doctoral candidates. - ii.
+A record of excellence in teaching, librarianship, or other comparable activity appropriate for the unit, including, where applicable, a record of participation on thesis and/or dissertation committees, and as major professor for undergraduate research/theses and/or master's and doctoral candidates. - ii.
 A record of excellence in research/creative/scholarly work of at least national visibility, of demonstrated quality supported by a record of substantial publications or their equivalent.
 Categories, criteria, and types of evidence for research/creative/scholarly work may vary across colleges and departments.
 Thus, original or creative work may be considered as equivalent to publications.
 Evaluation of applied research should consider potential or actual impact on policies and practices.
 The record should predict continuing high productivity in research/creative/scholarly work throughout the individual's career, as defined in the individual's field. - iii.
-A record of substantial contribution of service to the university and to the field, profession or community as appropriate to the mission and goals of the department, college and/or university.
-Expectations about the level of meaningful service contributions for candidates for professor are significantly higher than those for attaining the Associate rank. - iv.
-Compelling evidence of significant achievement among peers in one's discipline or professional field at the national or international level.
-Any recommendation for promotion to the rank of Professor must contain evidence that such distinction has been identified.
+A record of substantial contribution of service to the University and to the field, profession or community as appropriate to the mission and goals of the department, the college and/or the University.
+Expectations about the level of meaningful service contributions for candidates for Professor (or University Librarian) are significantly higher than those that apply to candidates for Associate Professor (or Associate Librarian). - iv.
+Compelling evidence of significant achievement among peers in the individual's discipline or professional field at the national or international level.
+Any recommendation for promotion to the rank of Professor (or University Librarian) must contain evidence of such distinction, as relevant to the unit.